Concursive/concoursesuitecrm-community/pref/cfs/source/readme.txt

 | SYSTEM SETTINGS                                                          |
 ----------------------------------------------------------------------------

+-> Linux, MacOSX, and Unix use "export VARIABLE=text" -> Windows use the "My Computer-> Properties -> Environment Variables GUI"

-You must have the JAVA_HOME environment variable properly set to the location of your Java SDK installation directory.
+* You must have the JAVA_HOME environment variable properly set to the location of your Java SDK installation directory.
 On MacOSX, this path is:
 /System/Library/Frameworks/JavaVM.framework/Home

+  $ export JAVA_HOME=/usr/local/java/j2sdk1.4

-You must have Ant installed and ANT_HOME defined in your environment as well as ANT_HOME/bin in your PATH.
+* You must have Ant installed and ANT_HOME defined in your environment as well as ANT_HOME/bin in your PATH.
+You must also increase the JVM memory for Ant by defining ANT_OPTS.

+  $ export ANT_HOME=/usr/local/ant
+  $ export ANT_OPTS="-Xmx192m -Xms192m"

-You must have Tomcat installed and CATALINA_HOME defined in your envionment which points to the tomcat directory.
+* You must have Tomcat installed and CATALINA_HOME defined in your envionment which points to the tomcat directory.
 Also specify the environment variable CATALINA_OPTS=-Djava.awt.headless=true on Linux/Unix.

+  $ export CATALINA_HOME=/usr/local/tomcat
+  $ export CATALINA_OPTS=-Djava.awt.headless=true

 ----------------------------------------------------------------------------
 | BUILD PROCESS                                                            |